aninternetian/blender-gazebo/README.md

 Your last line should look something like this:
 `blender -b -P ~/blender2gazebo/blend2gz.py -- silly_robot.blend output_text.txt`

-## Disclaimer
+## Final notes

 * Do NOT `apply location` of objects
-* SDF automation and exports are not done yet
+* SDF automation and exports are in the process
-* This was done to practice scripting, the Python syntax and to automate my work.
+* This was done to practice scripting and to automate my work.
-* Excuse the ugly-ness since I'm still new at this.
+* Feedback on code improvement greatly welcome!